Carrots grow best in light, stone free, well drained, humus rich fertile soil.

 Successional sowings of early varieties at fortnightly intervals will prolong the season.

-Prior to sowing in manured or stony ground insert the blade of a spade into the bed and push it backwards & forwards to form a Vee shaped trench.
+Prior to sowing in manured or stony ground insert the blade of a spade into the bed and push it backwards and forwards to form a Vee shaped trench.

 Trickle in a proprietary potting compost into the trench and sow the seed as previously described.